google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

 ### Tool

 Know which CSS properties cost more in terms of rendering performance than others.
-[CSS Triggers](http://csstriggers.com/) lets you filter by CSS property, shows whether or not each CSS property affects layout, paint, and or composite, and provides a detailed description of that properties impact on renderng performance:
+[CSS Triggers](http://csstriggers.com/) lets you filter by CSS property, shows whether each CSS property affects layout, paint, or composite, and provides a detailed description of that property's impact on renderng performance:

 ![csstriggers.com](imgs/csstriggers.png)